devlikeapro/waha-docs/content/en/blog/waha-https/index.md

 ---
 title: "Setting up HTTPS for WAHA"
-description: "Step by step guide on how to set up HTTPS for WAHA"
+description: "Step-by-step guide on how to set up HTTPS for WAHA"
-excerpt: "Step by step guide on how to set up HTTPS for WAHA"
+excerpt: "Step-by-step guide on how to set up HTTPS for WAHA"
 date: 2024-06-17T08:48:45+00:00
 draft: false
 weight: 50